Featured Hillary Dobos Featured Hillary Dobos

 Climate Smart and Future Ready implementation plan

 Lotus supported the development of the Larimer County Climate Smart and Future Ready implementation plan.
 This detailed roadmap will define how the County and its partners across the region will work towards climate mitigation and resiliency over the coming years.
 The implementation planning process includes collaborating with entities across Larimer County through topical working groups, completing a series of GHG inventories to ensure that decisions are backed by data, and conducting public outreach through a website, videos, and other channels.
-The final roadmap will be completed in Spring of 2024 and will serve as a jumping off point to make significant progress to reduce GHG emissions, improve resiliency, and enhance the quality of life across Larimer County.
+The final roadmap was completed in Spring of 2024 and served as a jumping off point to make significant progress to reduce GHG emissions, improve resiliency, and enhance the quality of life across Larimer County.

 View the Social Pinpoint Site HERE.

-“The Lotus Engineering & Sustainability team has been one of the most professional, most responsive, most flexible, and most positive consulting firms I have worked with.
+The Lotus Engineering & Sustainability team has been one of the most professional, most responsive, most flexible, and most positive consulting firms I have worked with.
 Sustainability and climate related projects are some of the most controversial and problematic to work on.
-Lotus was able to combine their proactive approach, really listening to me, the client, and the community partners, with technical expertise to make our project successful.”
+Lotus was able to combine their proactive approach, really listening to me, the client, and the community partners, with technical expertise to make our project successful.

 Denver International Airport | Net Zero Emissions Plan